Work Efficiency Guide

 The biggest productivity killer in remote work is the "Quick Sync" that lasts an hour.
 High-performing teams have moved to an Async-First model:

 - Loom: Instead of a meeting, send a 2-minute screen recording.
-It's faster for you and can be watched at 2x speed by them.
+It is faster for you and can be watched at 2x speed by them.

 - Notion: Build a "Single Source of Truth."
-If a process isn't documented in Notion, it doesn't exist.
+If a process is not documented in Notion, it does not exist.
 This eliminates "Where is that file?" questions.

 - Linear/Trello: Move all status updates out of Slack and into a ticket system.
 Your Slack should be for discussion, not for reporting.

-Standard Pomodoros (25m on/5m off) are too short for deep technical work.
-Try '90-Minute Sprints.'
+Standard Pomodoros (25m on / 5m off) are too short for deep technical work.
+Try "90-Minute Sprints."
 90 minutes of total focus, followed by a 20-minute complete disconnect.
-This aligns better with the brain's natural ultradian rhythms.
+This aligns better with the brain natural ultradian rhythms.